This is my experience with the vasectomy procedure, including the recovery process.

 The following will provide concise details about what to expect from a vasectomy.

-The doctor came in to my procedure room and began by performing an examination.
-Shortly thereafter, he began the actual procedure by injecting lydocaine into my scrotum.
-Of the many things that happen during the procedure, the lydocaine injections were the most uncomfortable.
+The doctor came into my procedure room and began by performing an examination.
+Shortly thereafter, he began the actual procedure by injecting lidocaine into my scrotum.
+Of the many things that happen during the procedure, the lidocaine injections were the most uncomfortable.
 There were probably four injections total.
 Beyond that, I couldn't feel much of anything.
 The cauterizing gun does sound like a low-grade cattle gun, but it's not disturbing.
 The procedure does indeed take a short amount of time.
 I actually sent a few emails using my phone while the procedure was going on to amuse my friends.

 After the procedure is over, the nurse or doctor will advise you to take it easy, stay off your feet for a few days, and avoid heavy lifting.
 I asked some questions about picking up my kids and was told if I had to, it was okay, but it was better avoided.
 I was told I would need to provide a sperm sample in 30 days.
 I was to avoid strenuous physical activity for three days.
 Basically, stay off my feet.
 My plan to return to work in three days was approved.
 I was told riding my bike should wait at least a week.